 The imperial castle of Rochlitz was built presumably in the mid-10th century as part of the castle complex in the March of Meissen.
 Around the turn of the millenia, the castle was given to the Ekkehardingers.
 The castle owes its first documented evidence in 1009 when it was burnt down by Margrave Gunzelin.
 When the property was transferred to Margrave Konrad I of Wettin in 1143, its time as the imperial castle of Rochlitz ended.

-With the expansion of Rochlitz Castle to a permanent residence by Margrave Wilhelm I., at the end of the 14th century, the defiant fortress was turned into a real castle.
-At the end of the 15th century the Wettins Ernst and Albrecht further refurbished the castle as widow’s seat for their sister Duchess Amalia.
+Rochlitz was to be connected during the following centuries with the ascent of the Wettins.
+Thanks to the consolidation of the country by Margrave Conrad’s son Dedo, the castle and bailiwick saw a steep rise from 1156.
+With the development of Rochlitz Castle to become a permanent residence by Margrave Wilhelm I at the end of the 14th century, the fortress was turned into »sloß« Rochlitz, i.e. Rochlitz palace.
+At the end of the 15th century, the Wettins Ernst and Albrecht further refurbished the castle as a widow’s seat for their sister, Duchess Amalia.

 Sörnziger Weg 1 | 09306 Rochlitz